On January 26, 2015, U.S. Department of Health and Human Services (HHS) Secretary Sylvia Burwell made the following announcement:

 Accelerated payment reform driven by aging demographics, a forecast rise in expenditures and “crowding out” of healthcare spending by other federal and state obligations

-The number of Americans greater than 65 years old is forecast to increase from 40.3 million in 2010 to 56.0 million in 2020, as compared to the under 65 year old population increasing from 268.4 million to 277.9 million during the same period.
-Due to its rapid growth, the >65 population will represent 16.7% of the total in 2020, as compared to 13.0% in 2010.3 Per capita healthcare spending is 2.5-3.0 times higher in the aged population.
+The number of Americans over the age of 65 is forecast to increase from 40.3 million in 2010 to 56.0 million in 2020, as compared to the under 65 year old population increasing from 268.4 million to 277.9 million during the same period.
+Due to its rapid growth, the over 65 population will represent 16.7 percent of the total in 2020, as compared to 13.0 percent in 2010.3 Per capita healthcare spending is 2.5 to 3.0 times higher in the aged population.

 The Congressional Budget Office has forecast an increase in mandatory government outlays driven by healthcare, social security and net interest payments.
-Mandatory healthcare outlays increase from $1.0 trillion in 2015, or 26.6% of the total, to $1.7 trillion in 2024, or 30.0%; the compound annual growth rate during this period is 6.4%.5 Net interest payments more than tripled from $251 billion in 2015 to $799 billion in 2024, thereby “crowding out” investment in healthcare and elsewhere.
+Mandatory healthcare outlays increase from $1.0 trillion in 2015, or 26.6 percent of the total, to $1.7 trillion in 2024, or 30.0 percent; the compound annual growth rate during this period is 6.4 percent.5 Net interest payments more than triple from $251 billion in 2015 to $799 billion in 2024, thereby “crowding out” investment in healthcare and elsewhere.

-The Federal government funds Medicare, 57% of Medicaid (excluding PPACA-related enrollees at a sustainable 90%) and a wide variety of other programs.6 An increase in the Medicaid income threshold to $33,465 for a family of four, combined with the enrollment of 3.3 million previously eligible beneficiaries, has reduced the number of uninsured by 13.4 million.7 The PPACA does not, however, affect dual eligible – the primary driver of rising Medicaid spending.
-In 2010, dual eligible beneficiaries accounted for 14% of Medicaid enrollees and 36% of expenditures.8
+The Federal government funds Medicare, 57 percent of Medicaid (excluding PPACA-related enrollees at a sustainable 90 percent) and a wide variety of other programs.6 An increase in the Medicaid income threshold to $33,465 for a family of four, combined with the enrollment of 3.3 million previously eligible beneficiaries, has reduced the number of uninsured by 13.4 million.7 The PPACA does not, however, affect dual eligible — the primary driver of rising Medicaid spending.
+In 2010, dual eligible beneficiaries accounted for 14 percent of Medicaid enrollees and 36 percent of expenditures.8

-States fund 43% of Medicaid and in conjunction with local municipalities, the health benefits of their employees (at a total cost more than double that of Medicaid).
-States with the largest unfunded pension liabilities – California, Illinois, New Jersey, and Ohio – face additional funding constraints.
+States fund 43 percent of Medicaid and in conjunction with local municipalities, the health benefits of their employees (at a total cost more than double that of Medicaid).
+States with the largest unfunded pension liabilities — California, Illinois, New Jersey, and Ohio — face additional funding constraints.

 Accelerated implementation of payment reform follows period of reimbursement evolution and experimentation

-CMS Medicare value purchasing initiatives focused on the quality and safety of inpatient care.
-The funding formulae has evolved from an initial focus in FY2013 on the process (70%) and experience of care (30%) , to a greater focus on risk-adjusted outcome (re-admissions, mortality) and efficiency (Medicare spending per beneficiary) measures.
-Note, the FY2013 payment period, beginning October 2012 reflected performance in July 2011-March 2012.
+CMS Medicare value purchasing initiatives focus on the quality and safety of inpatient care.
+The funding formulae has evolved from an initial focus in FY2013 on the process (70 percent) and experience of care (30 percent) , to a greater focus on risk-adjusted outcome (re-admissions, mortality) and efficiency (Medicare spending per beneficiary) measures.
+Note, the FY2013 payment period, beginning October 2012 reflected performance in July 2011 to March 2012.

-In FY2015, 724 hospitals fell within the lowest quartile of nosocomial adverse event performance (e.g., infections, pressure ulcers, pulmonary embolism) and were penalized 1% of their Medicare payments – the first year of CMS’ effort to reduce the frequency and impact of hospital acquired conditions.
-9
+In FY2015, 724 hospitals fell within the lowest quartile of nosocomial adverse event performance (e.g., infections, pressure ulcers, pulmonary embolism) and were penalized 1 percent of their Medicare payments — the first year of CMS’ effort to reduce the frequency and impact of hospital acquired conditions.9

-The number of Pioneer Accountable Care Organizations (ACO), launched in January 2012 for providers experienced with care coordination across multiple settings have declined from 32 to 19, whereas the number of Medicare Shared Savings Plan participants approximate 400.10 CMS has also been experimenting with alternative forms of payment bundling, with an emphasis in orthopedics (e.g., joint replacement, spinal fusion) and cardiovascular disease (e.g., implants, bypass) in the acute and post-acute care period.
+The number of Pioneer Accountable Care Organizations (ACO), launched in January 2012 for providers experienced with care coordination across multiple settings, has declined from 32 to 19, whereas the number of Medicare Shared Savings Plan participants approximates 400.10 CMS has also been experimenting with alternative forms of payment bundling, with an emphasis in orthopedics (e.g., joint replacement, spinal fusion) and cardiovascular disease (e.g., implants, bypass) in the acute and post-acute care period.

 Accelerated payment reform preceded by the HITECH Act